Manufacturing Production Scheduling Software Overview

 Characteristics of Good Manufacturing Production Software

-Good manufacturing production software must be able to handle the unique aspects of manufacturing environments, materials used in the manufacturing processes as well as the various types of equipment and time involved in the processes need to be considered.
+Good manufacturing production software must be able to consider the unique aspects of manufacturing environments, including the manufacturing processes and materials used.

 Manufacturing Scheduling Software Models the Capacity of Different Types of Machines and Their Alternates